These last few months have been history in the making.

 I live in a small terrace of canalside cottages.

-2020 had been challenging before the pandemic we had no een hit by floods that ruined our homes destroyed our possessions twice in fifteen months.
+2020 had been challenging before the pandemic we had to deal with the trauma of being hit by floods that ruined our homes destroyed our possessions twice in fifteen months.

 But we are an amazing community and we had helped each other through it.